 But as I said at the very beginning, banner ads are evolving.
 Today, they are following the latest design trends, incorporating various media elements, and developing a whole new way to communicate with site visitors.

-So to make most out of them, you should apply your creativity, make them original and unique.
+So to make the most out of them, you should apply your creativity, and make them original and unique.